Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

 ......
 ```

-- `img2ofrecord.py` is to covert hand written dataset to OFRecord file or script.
+- `img2ofrecord.py`  is the script which converts image files in train_set to OFRecord dataset.
-- `lenet_train.py` is to load the OFRecord dataset we just made and use LeNet model for training.
+- `lenet_train.py` is the script loading OFRecord we just made for training.

-Scripts that process image files and convert them to OFRecord format are`img2ofrecord.py`.
-The command options are as follows：
+The command options of `img2ofrecord.py` is:
 - `image_root` specify the root directory of the image.
 - `part_num` specify the number of OFRecord files to generate.
 An error is reported if the number is greater than the total number of images.
 - `label_dir` specify the directory of the label.